Achuthananda/akamai-deploy-im-policy-github-action/README.md

 <img src="https://developer.akamai.com/assets/img/developer-experience-logo.png" alt="akamai developer experience logo" width="200"/>

-**Important Note**: please copy the YAML syntax from **this README file** (see "workflow.yml Example" section below) into your action YAML and update the "zoneName" parameter to match your DNS domain
+**Important Note**: please copy the YAML syntax from **this README file** (see "workflow.yml Example" section below) into your action YAML and fill in the right values for "setPolicy" parameter to match your Image Manager Policy, policyList which has the list of all policies and network to determine staging/production/both.

-# Deploy DNS zone to Akamai Edge DNS
+# Upload Image Manager Policy.

-This action calls the [Akamai DNS API](https://developer.akamai.com/api/cloud_security/edge_dns_zone_management/v2.html) to deploy a DNS zone file into the corresponding Akamai EDGE DNS zone.
+This action uses [Akamai Image Manager CLI](https://github.com/akamai/cli-image-manager) to upload the Image Manager Policy.

 ## Usage

-Setup your repository with the following file:
+Setup your repository with the following files:
 ```
 <repository name>
-            - [domain.zone]
+            - [policyname.json]
 ```

-For example if your DNS domain is "example.com" you should have a file called "example.com.zone" containing the DNS records.
-See [DNS Zone File](https://en.wikipedia.org/wiki/Zone_file) for reference.
+For example if your Image manager policy is "apitest" you should have a file called "apitest.json" containing the image quality and transformation settings.
+See [Image Manager](https://developer.akamai.com/api/web_performance/image_manager/v2.html#policy) for reference.

-A DNS zone file would look something like this:
+An Image Manager Policy json file would look something like this:
 ```
-example.com.
-IN  SOA   ns.example.com. username.example.com. ( 2007120710 1d 2h 4w 1h )
-example.com.
-IN  NS    ns                    ; ns.example.com is a nameserver for example.com
-example.com.
-IN  NS    ns.somewhere.example. ; ns.somewhere.example is a backup nameserver for example.com
-example.com.
-IN  MX    10 mail.example.com.  ; mail.example.com is the mailserver for example.com
-example.com.
-IN  A     192.0.2.1             ; IPv4 address for example.com
-              IN  AAAA  2001:db8:10::1        ; IPv6 address for example.com
-ns            IN  A     192.0.2.2             ; IPv4 address for ns.example.com
-              IN  AAAA  2001:db8:10::2        ; IPv6 address for ns.example.com
-www           IN  CNAME example.com.          ; www.example.com is an alias for example.com
-mail          IN  A     192.0.2.3             ; IPv4 address for mail.example.com
+{
+  "breakpoints": {
+    "widths": [
+      320,
+      640,
+      5000
+    ]
+  },
+  "id": "apitest",
+  "output": {},
+  "transformations": [
+    {
+      "transformation": "BackgroundColor",
+      "color": "#5a2626"
+    }
+  ],
+  "video": false
+}
 ```

 ## Secrets